The Arc New York: History

 In 1949, two Bronx mothers placed an advertisement in the New York Post with an interest in establishing a day nursery for their young children.
 Over 200 New York City parents responded and banded together to fight for the recognition of their children's special needs and capabilities.

 A committee was appointed to draft a constitution for a new, single organization.
 The Arc New York was formally incorporated in February 1949.

 In March of the same year, new committees were formed to address specific issues such as education, legal affairs, fundraising, and public relations.
 That same month, the Organization published the first issue of "Our Children's Voice" which later became "Our Voice Today."
 It was designed to communicate with other parents and families.

-The Arc New York model has since served as a unique and effective organizational model that has been duplicated across the nation.
+The Arc New York model has since served as an organizational model that has been duplicated across the nation.
 In the years since its founding, the Organization has grown rapidly as a service provider and advocacy organization.

 The Arc New York partners with Camp Loyal Town, Advantage Care Diagnostic and Treatment Center, Brookville Center for Children's Services, the AHRC Foundation and Fay J. Linder Center for Autism and Developmental Disabilities.